nemosminer/NemosMiner/README.md

 5.save & run startpoolname.bat

-note. instruction number 1 : is different for miningpoolhub, you need to change user name and worker name
+note. instruction number 1 : is different for miningpoolhub, you need to change user name and worker name,To enable MiningPoolHubStats.com support: add "-MPHApiKey <YOUR_KEY_HERE>

 If you have Windows 7, 8, or 8.1, please update PowerShell: https://www.microsoft.com/en-us/download/details.aspx?id=50395